w3c/voiceinteraction/source/SOURCE.md

 #### Dialog Layer

-So far, we do not have an implementation of a dialog manager.
-However, the IPA service `ipaService` is used to consume incoming calls from the clients and provide the corresponding replies.
+So far, we do not have an implementation of a `Dialog Manager`.
+However, the IPA service `ipaService` as an implementation of the `IPA Service`is used to consume incoming calls from the clients and provide the corresponding replies.
 For now, it will also convert an error, e.g. ChatGPT cannot be reached to a user reply.
 Later, this will be taken care of by the dialog mangager.

 ```
 std::shared_ptr<::reference::dialog::ReferenceIPAService> ipaService =